Brain Parts & Neurotransmitters

 - Lower part of the brain (midbrain, pons, medulla) reptilian brain, connected to the spinal cord, links with midbrain and cerebral hemispheres, involved in cardiac and respiratory functions, involved in survival/stress response

-- Medulla - in brainstem, relays information between hemispheres and spinal cord, controls respiration, circulation, heart rate, and breathing
+- Medulla - in the brainstem, relays information between hemispheres and spinal cord, controls respiration, circulation, heart rate, and breathing

 - Pons - near the top of the brainstem, relay station for sensory information

-- Neurons – have cell body, an axon & dendrites, information flows from one to another by connecting with brain chemicals at synapse (space between axon of one neuron and dendrites of another)
+- Neurons – have a cell body, an axon & dendrites, information flows from one to another by connecting with brain chemicals at the synapse (space between axon of one neuron and dendrites of another)

 - Myelin – fatty layer that speeds transmission formed on axons when they are used over and over again (with practice & repetition), reduces interference, make retrieval of information easier